corda/corda/docs/source/hello-world-running.rst

 --------------------------
 Now that our nodes are running, let's order one of them to create an IOU by kicking off our ``IOUFlow``.
 In a larger app, we'd generally provide a web API sitting on top of our node.
-Here, for simplicity, we'll be interacting with the node via its built-in CRaSH shell.
+Here, for simplicity, we'll be interacting with the node via its built-in SSH server.

-Go to the terminal window displaying the CRaSH shell of PartyA.
+Connect via SSH to the PartyA node.
 Typing ``help`` will display a list of the available commands.

+.. note:: More about SSH and how to connect can be found on :doc:`Shell` page.
+Here we configured Party A node to use
+    port 10023 for SSH

 We want to create an IOU of 100 with PartyB.
 We start the ``IOUFlow`` by typing: